back

 A camera lens' focal length determines overall image size / magnification.

-A 40mm lens focused over a 10X microscope ocular typically fills an APS-C sensor,
+A 40mm lens focused on a 10X microscope ocular typically fills an APS-C sensor,

 depending on objectives' field diameters.